IBM-MIL/IBM-Ready-App-for-Loyalty/README.md

 6. User can also choose the deals from the deals page and save them.
 These deals are stored in local JSONStore.
 As they add the deals, their loyalty points increase.

-Note - IBM Push Notification Service works with Android API level 26 and later.
+Note for Android app - IBM Push Notification Service works with Android API level 26 and later.
+For Geonotification to work set the Location mode on Android to 'High Accuracy'.

 ### Documentation